nus-cs2103-AY2122S1/ip/docs/README.md

 1. Copy the file to the folder you want to use as the _home folder_ for the app.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+A GUI should appear in a few seconds.

 1. Type the command in the command box and press Enter to execute it.